When I was a child, I dreamed of being…a party animal…

 Her favourite role to date is becoming a mum in 2021.

-When I was a child, I dreamed of being…a comedian!
+Carly Kastner (she/her)| Associate Producer, Education When I was a child, I dreamed of being…a lawyer and a journalist…

 When I was a child, I dreamed of being…a dancer!
 Dreams sometimes come true!